 Human resource information systems (HRIS).
 Integrating with an HRIS can allow companies to:

 Messaging tools.
-An LMS might be integrated into a messenger (e.g. Slack) and, for instance, post a notification to a channel whenever a new online course or training-related event has been added.
+An LMS might be integrated into a messenger (e.g. Slack) and, for instance, post a notification to a channel whenever you add a new online course or training-related event to your LMS.

 Project management tools.
 Tools like Trello for corporate collaboration and project management might be used along with an LMS to boost your training.
 This integration will help you create Trello Cards or Lists whenever a user is created or a course is completed.
 You also can automatically add newly created Trello members to your eLearning portal.